 The richer and darker the better.
 (The chocolate, I mean.
 Why?
 What did you think I was referring to?)
 And if it also contains a healthy dose of good quality fat, well, who am I to argue?
 I could sit here and talk about all the health benefits of cocoa and avocado (minerals! antioxidants!
 Omega-somethings!) but instead, let me describe the mousse: rich, silky, light, chocolatey, smooth, slightly sweet, melt-in-your-mouth.
 Oh wait, I forgot about one crucial attribute: sells itself.
 I’ll just leave this for you right here…

-- 1 small (5.4 oz) can coconut cream
+- 1 small can coconut cream, (5.4 oz)

-- 1 large avocado (about .5 lb whole)
+- 1 large avocado, (about .5 lb whole)